MoCoMakers/qt-panda/documentation/PC_GUI_LAYOUT.md

 **What it does:**
 Activates constant current mode, enabling the PID feedback loop that maintains constant tunneling current by adjusting tip height.

+**Default value:** **1000** (ADC units).
+This is the target current you want to maintain, measured in ADC units.
+The value 1000 controls the target tunneling current that the feedback system will try to maintain.

+**What the button controls:** Clicking this button activates the constant current feedback mode.
+Once enabled, the system automatically adjusts DACZ (tip height) to keep the current at your target value.
+This allows the tip to follow surface contours, and the DACZ adjustments become your topographic image data.

 **Why it's essential:**
 Constant current mode is how you get topographic images.
 Once enabled, the system automatically adjusts DACZ to keep the current at your target value.
 This allows the tip to follow surface contours, and the DACZ adjustments become your topographic image data.

 **How it works:**
 Enter the target ADC value (default 1000) - this is the current you want to maintain, measured in ADC units.
-Click "ConstCurrentOn" and the feedback system activates.
-The controller continuously monitors the current and adjusts the tip height to keep it at the target.
+Click "ConstCurrentOn" and the system sends the "CCON" command to the controller with format: `CCON {adc_target}`.
+The feedback system activates, and the controller continuously monitors the current and adjusts the tip height to keep it at the target.

 **Choosing the target:**
 - **Too low** (< 500): May be too close to noise floor, poor signal-to-noise ratio